Diketene/wigcpp/README.md

 ## Build

-This project uses CMake as its build system.
-To build this project, users need to change directory into the project root, using
+Wigcpp uses CMake as its build system.
+To build it, users need to change directory into the project root, using

 ```bash
 cmake -S. -B build